 In areas where sewer lining is legal, which does NOT include NYC , broken or crushed pipe would not be a candidate for lining.
 Property owners should always be aware of unscrupulous contractors touting repair methods that are both not approved nor based on sound plumbing practices.

 3. Back pitched house sewer

-A drain line works on the principal of gravity – that water runs downhill.
-Therefore no mechanical devices are needed such as pumps.
+A drain line works on the principal of gravity, that is that water runs downhill.
+Therefore no mechanical devices are needed, such as pumps.
 Backpitched pipe in a drain system can occur for two main reasons.
 Settlement in one particular area can occur, or a lack of pitch available for the house sewer that was installed.

 Settlement of pipe on one area

 In rare cases a backpitch problem can be due to settlement of the pipe in one particular area.
-If that is the case it can be corrected by making one excavation approximately 8′ to 10′ long and replacing those affected sections of sewer pipe.
-However the typical backpitch problem is more difficult to properly address and involves a greater issue with the entire drain system.
+If that is the case, it can be corrected by making one excavation approximately 8′ to 10′ long and replacing those affected sections of sewer pipe.
+However the typical backpitch problem is more difficult to properly address.
+A typical backpitch problem involves a greater issue with the entire drain system.